donovancham/sitcoin/docgen/docs/SITcoin.md

+# `SITcoin`

+ERC20 token implemented with controlled supply that allows minting and burning of tokens.
+This token is designed to be deployed on the PlatON blockchain, which requires compatibility with the `PRC20` fungible token standard. `PRC20` is fully compatible with `ERC20` so openzeppelin's `ERC20` implementation can be used to provide standard `ERC20` functional implemnetations without any conflicts.
-Implemented access control using openzeppelin's `AccessControl`

-library.
-This implementation allows supply on demand by allowing

-more tokens to be minted as demand increases.
-The minting of tokens

-can only be done calling the `mint()` function from a privileged

-address with the 'MINTER' role.
+Implemented access control using openzeppelin's `AccessControl` library.
+This implementation allows supply on demand by allowing more tokens to be minted as demand increases.
+The minting of tokens can only be done calling the `mint()` function from a privileged address with the 'MINTER' role.

-PRC-20 is fully compatible with ERC-20 so `ERC20` base contract

-passes PRC-20 token standards.

 # Functions: